sk176h/learnings/spark_and_curl.md

 ##	Trying the spark hello world application from google code

+I am going to try the code that is hosted on google

 ### Setting up a maven project

 I set up a simple maven project and added these dependencies for spark